abinit/abinit/doc/tutorial/gw1.md

 - Number of bands treated by each node ~56
 ```

-With the valence density, one can obtain the classical Drude plasmon
+With the valence density, one can obtain the classical Drude plasma
 frequency.
 The next lines calculate the average density of the system, and
-evaluate the Wigner radius $r_s$, then compute the Drude plasmon frequency.
+evaluate the Wigner radius $r_s$, then compute the Drude plasma frequency, reported as omega_plasma.

 ```
  Number of electrons calculated from density =    7.9999; Expected =    8.0000